Mufliheen86/Remote-Employee-Monitoring-System/README.md

 Click the `"double click to install all extenal modules.py"` file to download and install the required external Python modules.

-### Step 2: Install the Employee-Side Application
+### Step 3: Configure and Open the Employee-Side Application

+- Configure the server (HR PC's IP address) in the emp file by modifying the following line:
+    ("self.socket.connect(("192.168.1.101", 9999))    # connect to target server using IP")
-- Share and install the `"emp"` file on the employee's computer.
+- Open the `"emp"` file on the employee's computer.
 - Place the `"startup"` file in the following directory: `C:\Windows\System32`.
 - This ensures that the login page automatically pops up when the employee turns on the computer.

-### Step 3: Set Up the HR Dashboard
+### Step 4: Set Up the HR Dashboard

 - Open the `"server"` file to launch the HR dashboard, which will allow HR to monitor employee activity in real-time.